Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Oscura Integration Test

-Operating at MINOS, SENSEI has achieved a background of 3000 DRU~\cite{SENSEI:2020dpa}.
-Here, we will assume that the OIT will achieve a background of 1000 DRU at high energies (500~eV to 10~keV).
-A 1000 DRU flat background means that for a 1~kg detector and 1-year exposure, the number of background events in each electron bin is
+Operating at MINOS, SENSEI has achieved a background of 3000~DRU~\cite{SENSEI:2020dpa}.
+Here, we will assume that the OIT will achieve a flat background of 1000~DRU (events~kg$^{-1}$~keV$^{-1}$~day$^{-1}$) at high energies (500~eV to 10~keV).
+This means that for a 1~kg detector and 1-year exposure, the number of background events expected in each electron bin is

+where the factor 3.75 was used to convert from eV to electrons~\cite{Rodrigues2021, rodrigues2023unraveling}.
 In addition to this contribution from a flat spectrum, there will also be instrumental events, such as thermal dark current.
-To estimate the contributions of instrumental events, we will consider the rates measured by SENSEI in MINOS~\cite{SENSEI:2020dpa}.
-These rates are summarized in Table~\ref{tab:EventCount}.
-Since the values of all these rates are above $N_{bkg}$, we can use them to predict the OIT scientific performance.
+To estimate their contributions, we will consider the rates measured by SENSEI in MINOS~\cite{SENSEI:2020dpa, barak2023sensei}.
+These rates are summarised in Table~\ref{tab:EventCount}.
+Since the values of all these rates are well above $N_{bkg}$, we can use them to predict the OIT scientific performance.